-- Listing an incorrect Social Security Number or driver’s license number: Double-check and triple-check these entries to ensure accuracy.
+- Listing an incorrect Social Security Number: Double-check and triple-check these entries to ensure accuracy.
 If your parents do not have Social Security Numbers, list 000-00-0000.
-Do not make up a number or include a Taxpayer Identification Number (TIN).
+Do not make up a number or include a Taxpayer Identification Number (ITIN).

-- Failing to use your legal name: Your name must be listed on your FAFSA as it appears on your Social Security card.
+- Use your legal name: Your name must be listed on your FAFSA as it appears on your Social Security card.
 Don’t enter nicknames or other variations on your name.

-- Incorrectly tax filing-status: If there is an error in the head of household filing status, the school will need an amended tax return to be filed with the IRS before paying out aid awards.
+- Incorrectly tax filing-status: If there is an error in the filing status, the school will need an amended tax return to be filed with the IRS before paying out aid awards.

-- Listing your marital status incorrectly: The Department of Education wants to know your marital status on the day you sign the FAFSA.
+- Listing your marital status incorrectly: The Department of Education wants to know your marital status on the day you sign the financial aid application.

 - Listing parent marital status incorrectly: If your custodial parent has remarried, you'll need the stepparent's information as well.

-- Failure to report unborn children: If you have a child that will be born before or during the award year and you will provide more than half of his or her support during the academic year, count that child as a member of the household.
+- Report unborn children: If you have a child that will be born before or during the award year and you will provide more than half of his or her support during the academic year, count that child as a member of the household.

-- Failing to include yourself in the household size: The student completing the FAFSA must include himself or herself as a member of the household attending college during the award year.
+- Failing to include yourself in the household size: The student completing the financial aid application must include himself or herself as a member of the household attending college during the award year.